SERVICE DESIGN FOR BETTER FUTURES

 Imagining services for the cities and the citizens of tomorrow

-How can service design contribute to creating a better society?
+How can service design can contribute to creating a better society?

 What are the main drivers that can guide future service solutions?

-What are the challenges that service designers can face to shape the services of tomorrow?
+What are the challenges that service designer can face to shape the services of tomorrow?